OpenUserJS/OpenUserJS.org/README.md

 ## OpenUserJS.org

 The home of Free and Open Source Software (FOSS) user scripts.
-Built using Node.js and other web fimilar technologies.
+Built using Node.js and other web familiar technologies.

 Repository | Reference | Recent Version
 :--- | :---: | :---